 Additional resources on GASB's OPEB proposals include:

-Spotlight On: Retiree Health Care Benefits for State Employees in 2013, NASRA and Center for State and Local Government Excellence (June 2013)
+Spotlight On Retiree Health Care Benefits for State & Local Employees in 2014, NASRA and Center for State and Local Government Excellence (December 2014)

 Results of NASRA Survey on OPEB topics (members-only)